Euro zone bond yields stuck near seven-week highs, inflation expectations rise - Up News Info

 In thin trade, angst about rising inflation globally and the direction of ECB policy continued to play out in bond markets.

-France’s 10-year bond yield rose to 0.001%, briefly moving back into positive yield territory for the first time since mid-July.
+France’s 10-year bond yield briefly rose to 0.001% , moving back into positive yield territory for the first time since mid-July.
+It was last at -0.025%.

 Bouvet said greater demand for inflation protection was probably continuing given the news of rising U.S. wages and strong euro zone inflation data last week.